-- 1. Annual increase in gender representation in candidatures for leading governance and decision-making positions towards a balanced male-female ratio. - 2.
-Organisation of at least one event per year, such as hosting talks by corresponding role models and providing information of the profiling of such positions (e.g requirements and gains etc.).
+- 1. Annual increase in gender representation in job applications of new recruits and candidatures for leading governance and decision-making positions towards a balanced male-female ratio - 2.
+Presenting the gender-neutral career profile of HCMR yearly, informing/updating staff about the profiling of job or decision-making positions by written materials and when possible by hosting talks by role models.
+Annual update of the staff retention and progression study.